dansjack/MTGLifeTracker/README.md

 # MAGIC LIFE
-## An Android app to keep score through a game of Magic the Gathering
+## An Android app to keep score through a game of _Magic: the Gathering_
 ### Features
 * [x] Track a game for 2-4 players
 * [x] Select any starting score that is a multiple of 10